 How to Apply

-Applications for graduate studies in psychology with an emphasis in health psychology can be obtained at the VCU Graduate School Web site.
-Application should be initiated online from the Graduate School admissions page.
+General information about graduate study at VCU can be obtained from the VCU Graduate School web site.
+Application for graduate study in psychology with an emphasis in health psychology should be initiated online from the VCU Graduate School admissions page.
 Please note that there is not a separate application for the program or department.
 Deadline for applications is Jan.
 10.

 For additional questions please contact Dr. Eric Benotsch, Director of the Health Psychology program.